Welcome to the

 “To convince ourselves of this, all we have to do is to cut open a bulb and, if we have patience and a good magnifying glass, we can count every blossom which that bulb bad the possibility of making.”

-What a great bit of information! – I had no idea that you could dissect bulbs to see how many flowers would come.
-Certainly you don’t want to do this with every bulb as I suspect it will ruin the bulb for growing, but I think it interesting to think that we can do a bit of consumer confidence investigation of our own and see just how well a sample bulb will perform.
-I’ve generally been pretty happy with the bulbs I’ve purchased in the last few years, but I do recall years where performance was less than stellar – I’d love to do a side by side comparison.
+What a great bit of information!
+I had no idea you could dissect bulbs to see how many flowers would come.
+Certainly, you don’t want to do this with every bulb as it will likely ruin the bulb from growing.
+Still, it is interesting that we can do a bit of consumer confidence investigation and see just how well a sample bulb will perform.

 The Secret of Bulb Culture - How to tell a good bulb from a bad one

-Does Bulb Size Matter?
+Does Flower Bulb Size Matter?

 “A first-size crocus bulb should measure three inches in circumference and produce four to six flowers.”

-How can you tell a quality bulb?
+How can you tell the of a quality flower garden bulb?

-How can one tell a quality bulb?
-As a rule, the bigger the bulb, the more the flowers and the higher the price, but-that isn’t all!
+“How can one tell a quality bulb?
+As a rule, the bigger the bulb, the more the flowers and the higher the price, but that isn’t all!
 You want a bulb that is heavy for its size.
 It is the solid, close-grained bulb that has the hardiness to resist wet and cold; it is the loose, sappy one that falls an easy prey to disease.”

-How to make bulbs perform better?
+How to make flower bulbs perform better?

-Bulbs have one weak point.
+“Bulbs have one weak point.
 They are sensitive to stagnant water.
 Put a little sand under each bulb, if you are in doubt, or, better still, throw out the heavy soil to the depth of two feet, put in a layer of broken bricks or stones for drainage and fill in with good soil.”

 0452249001610301